Light2288/lightstimulus-static-site-nextjs/ai_prompts/site_complete_specs.md

     without being branded
   - paired with IBM Plex Mono for code snippets in the blog

-    Typography scale: Keep Tailwind defaults but define
-  - a slightly larger rhythm for headings/subtitles
+Typography scale: Keep Tailwind defaults but define a slightly larger rhythm for headings/subtitles.
+Extend Tailwind’s default font size scale by approximately 1.125× for headings and subtitles.
+Apply this rhythm globally via `tailwind.config.js` theme extension to maintain consistency.

 ## 📏 Layout & Spacing